jmeyer2030/BitboardChessUCI/README.md

 # DriftWood Chess Engine

 ## History:

 This project is the intersection of my interest in programming and chess.
 I first learned about the minimax algorithm in a class I took in 2022, and it inspired me to create a chess program for the first time.
-It was not very strong, and I didn't feel satisifed with the result.
+It was not very strong, and I didn't feel satisfied with the result.
 I revisited the project in late 2024, and decided to do a rewrite with a more performant feature set.

 ## Overview: